 For example, if a young person plays sports in school, he or she may start to identify too much with sports as a result of peer pressure.
 The individual might put competition and exercise above everything else, causing them to neglect relationships and schoolwork.

 Overcoming Peer Pressure and Getting Help

-Do you believe you may be suffering from drug or alcohol addiction?
+Do you believe you may be suffering from substance use disorder or alcohol use disorder?
 If you’re ready to seek treatment, contact us at Gateway Foundation.